 The Vermilion County Conservation District conducts the most extensive forestry research projects of any conservation and forest preserve district in Illinois.
 College interns utilize the Tree Research Area at Forest Glen Preserve as an outdoor laboratory.
-The TRA celebrates its 33rd year in 2009 and served as host to the 1998 National Walnut Council meeting and will host the 2012 meeting.
+The TRA celebrates its 38th year in 2014 and has served as host to the 1998 and 2012 National Walnut Council meeting and will host the 2012 meeting.

 Tree Research Area (founded in 1976); located at Forest Glen Preserve: